Klondike Silver (CVE:KS) Trading Up 75% – Still a Buy?

 Klondike Silver Corp.
-(CVE:KS – Get Free Report)’s stock price rose 75% during mid-day trading on Thursday .
-The company traded as high as C$0.04 and last traded at C$0.04.
-Approximately 5,255,066 shares changed hands during mid-day trading, an increase of 754% from the average daily volume of 615,604 shares.
+(CVE:KS – Get Free Report) shares rose 75% during trading on Thursday .
+The stock traded as high as C$0.04 and last traded at C$0.04.
+Approximately 5,255,066 shares were traded during mid-day trading, an increase of 754% from the average daily volume of 615,604 shares.
 The stock had previously closed at C$0.02.

 Klondike Silver Trading Up 75.0 %